madoka-takato/sc26-vllm-mig-artifact/README.md

-# Artifacts for "Performance Characterization of GPU Sharing Strategies for LLM Inference"
+# Artifact: Performance Characterization of GPU Sharing Strategies for LLM Inference

-The artifacts reproduce the performance evaluation of two GPU-sharing configurations for concurrent LLM inference on a single NVIDIA H100 PCIe GPU: software-based sharing (*vLLM-only*) and hardware-level partitioning with Multi-Instance GPU (*vLLM+MIG*).
+The artifact reproduces the performance evaluation of two GPU-sharing configurations for concurrent LLM inference on a single NVIDIA H100 PCIe GPU: software-based sharing (*vLLM-only*) and hardware-level partitioning using NVIDIA Multi-Instance GPU (*vLLM+MIG*).

 ## Repository Structure